ichortower/SecretNoteFramework/docs/author-guide.md

 The actions are run when the letter menu is closed.

-**Note**: if you use this mod's trigger action to mark a note as seen (adding it to a player's collection), these actions **will not** run.
-Likewise, if you mark a seen note as unseen and it is collected again, the actions will run again when the player views the note.
+**Note**: if you use this mod's trigger action to [mark this note as seen](#marking-notes-as-seen) (adding it to a player's collection), these actions **will not** run.
+Likewise, if you mark a seen note as unseen and it is collected again, the actions will run again when the player uses the item and views the note.

 *Default:* `[]`